 Boards of state and state-integrated schools with students above Year 9 must hold a student representative election in September each year (unless they have an approved alternative constitution that does not require one).

-The recommended date for the 2022 Student Representative Elections is 21 September.
-This means, Boards need to appoint a Returning Officer by 22 August.
+The recommended date for the 2023 Student Representative Elections is Thursday 14th September 2023.
+This means Boards need to appoint a Returning Officer by Monday 14th August 2023.

 The election process

 The election process for the student election begins when the board sets an election day in September and appoints a Returning Officer (RO) to manage the election process.

 Once appointed, the RO’s role is to run the election; the board’s role is to promote the elections.